 By using "flipped classroom" model you use technology to convey content outside of the classroom, freeing up more time for meaningful, interactive activities during class time.
 Come learn about some of the basic principles of flipping and learn about how several faculty around campus are utilizing the flipped classroom model.
 We will save plenty of time for discussion.

-In this workshop you will learn what screencasting is and be briefly introduced to the main software tools used for screencasting.
-More intensive coverage of Adboe Presenter will get you started on your first screencast.
+In this workshop you will learn what screencasting is and be briefly introduced to various software tools that can be used for screencasting.

 March: On-line and Hybrid Teaching